-

 The proposed infrastructure is based on Software Defined radio platform by National Instruments and it is depicted in the following figures for both the GW and the UT.

-System, scenarios and techniques definition: the main aim of this task is to define use case scenarios.
+- System, scenarios and techniques definition: the main aim of this task is to define use case scenarios;

-SDR-based development of GW and UT prototypes: the prototypes of the GW and the UT needed to enable precoding will be implemented.
+- SDR-based development of GW and UT prototypes: the prototypes of the GW and the UT needed to enable precoding will be implemented;

-In-lab testing and validation of prototypes: a validation phase is required to test the functionalities of the novel.
+- In-lab testing and validation of prototypes: a validation phase is required to test the functionalities of the novel;

-Execution of the demonstrator over Satellites
+- Execution of the demonstrator over satellite.